 Simple, you’ll end up wasting your time.

 I can’t stress enough how vital these two initial phases are.

-It's better that you brainstorm as many ideas as you can in the beginning without holding yourself back.
+It’s better to brainstorm as many ideas as you can initially without holding yourself back.
 Then test those ideas later.

-Don't try to do both the things at the same time!
+Don’t try to do both things at the same time!

 This will only slow you down.

-Don't say "YES" for an idea if your friends or your spouse like it.
+Don’t say “YES” for an idea if your friends or spouse like it.

-You have to make sure that there are enough people out there who believe in your idea.
+You have to make sure that enough people out there believe in your idea.

 To make it simple: